kryptokrona/kryptokrona-docs/guides/mining/mobile-mining/Using-AA-Miner.md

 2. Upon downloading and installing, open the app.
 3. Check [AA Miner Configuration](#aa-miner-config)

-Beware, AA Miner displays a lot of ad's.
+*Beware, AA Miner displays a lot of ads.*

 ## AA Miner Configuration<a name="aa-miner-config"></a>